ConsolattaChepchirchir/ToTu-Event/README.md

-# ToTu Event
+# ToTu Events

 # Project Description
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is an online event booking application for several events where a user gets to log in the site and book a seat for a particular event, The user is also able to add their own event details to the application.
+It is an online event booking application for several events where a user gets to log in the site and book a seat for a particular event, The user is also able to add their own event details to the application.This project is still under development.

 # Project Setup